microsoft/vscode-iot-workbench/resources/templates/ansic_cmake_iotcsaskey/Readme.md

     cmake --build . -- /m /p:Configuration=Release
     ```

-1. Once the build has successed, you can test it by invoking the following command.
+1. Once the build has succeeded, you can test it by invoking the following command.
     ```bash
     \\{PROJECT_NAME}\\Release\\{PROJECT_NAME}.exe
     ```